-- Alabama rot is a rare disease that affects dogs by causing damage to the blood vessels in their skin and kidneys.
+- Alabama rot is a rare but potentially deadly disease that affects dogs by damaging the blood vessels in their skin and kidneys.

-- The outlook for dogs with Alabama rot is good if they only develop skin symptoms and receive treatment quickly, but is much poorer for dogs that develop kidney problems.
+- Dogs with Alabama rot can recover well if they are treated quickly, and only develop skin symptoms, but the outlook is much poorer if they also develop kidney problems.

-At the moment, the cause of Alabama rot is unknown, partly because it’s so rare that it’s very difficult to study.
-Nearly all cases occur during winter and spring (between November and May) and it’s often reported in dogs that have been walked in muddy or woodland area.
+At the moment, we aren’t sure what causes Alabama rot, mostly because it’s so rare that it’s very tricky to study.
+However, we do know that nearly all cases occur during winter and spring (between November and May), and it’s often reported in dogs that have walked in muddy or woodland areas.
 Alabama rot can affect dogs of any age, and any breed.

 Symptoms of Alabama rot